MicrosoftDocs/sdk-api/sdk-api-src/content/directml/nn-directml-idmlpageable.md

 # IDMLPageable interface

 ## -description

 Implemented by objects that can be evicted from GPU memory, and hence that can be supplied to [IDMLDevice::Evict](/windows/desktop/api/directml/nf-directml-idmldevice-evict) and [IDMLDevice::MakeResident](/windows/desktop/api/directml/nf-directml-idmldevice-makeresident).
+The **IDMLOperator** interface inherits from [IDMLDeviceChild](/windows/desktop/api/directml/nn-directml-idmldevicechild).

 ## -see-also
 [IDMLDeviceChild](/windows/desktop/api/directml/nn-directml-idmldevicechild)